kimgoetzke/procedural-generation-1/README.md

 ### Web API

 - The entire game can also be played via a web API - see [How to use the API](docs/HOW_TO_API.md) for details
+- You can also find a web interface here: [Procedural Generation 1 Frontend](https://github.com/kimgoetzke/procedural-generation-1-front-end)

 ### Other technical features